makeabilitylab/physcomp/communication/serial-intro.md

 #### Both applications need to use same encoding

 Note that the receiver needs to know whether data has been transmitted using binary or ASCII encodings.
-If the latter, the receiver can simply use a method like [`Serial.readStringUntil('\n');`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readstringuntil/) and the data will be automatically transformed into an ASCII-encoded String.
+If the latter, the receiver can simply use a method like [`Serial.readStringUntil('\n')`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readstringuntil/) and the data will be automatically transformed into an ASCII-encoded String.
 If the former, then a method like [`Serial.readBytes()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytes/) is necessary and the receiver must know how many bytes are being sent and how to decode them.

 For our purposes, we almost always use the ASCII encoding because the benefit of human readability (*e.g.,* sending and receiving text) outweighs efficiency.
 However, you should consider this on a case-by-case basis depending on your application context, communication medium (wireless *vs.* wired), and power requirements (*e.g.,* low power applications should minimize transceiving).

 ### Formatting messages

 The above example simply sent one value per transmission.
-That is, for binary, we sent one byte per new signal read; for ASCII-encoding, we sent one line per new signal read.
+For binary, we sent one byte per new signal read; for ASCII-encoding, we sent one line per new signal read.
 However, it's likely that you'll want to transmit and receive *multiple* values.
 How do we do this?

 Again, it's completely up to you!
 If you're using ASCII-encoded transceiving, you could use a [comma-separated value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values), [JSON](https://en.wikipedia.org/wiki/JSON), or some other messaging format of your own design.